rodrigovilina/muina/README.md

 ## Development Standards
-This project uses several tools to enforce quality standards:
+This project uses several tools to enforce quality standards; it:
-* This project has no `rubocop` offenses and uses the style defined by `rubocop-vaporyhumo`.
+* Has no `rubocop` offenses and uses the style defined by `rubocop-vaporyhumo`.
-* This project has `100%` test coverage.
+* Has `100%` test coverage.
-* This project has `100%` mutation test coverage.
+* Has `100%` mutation test coverage.
-* This project has no significant code duplication.
+* Has no significant code duplication.
-* This project is strictly typed using `sorbet`.
+* Is strictly typed using `sorbet`.
+* Is documented using `yard`.

 ## Supported Ruby Versions